chainflip-io/chainflip-squid-integration/README.md

 There is a couple of simplifications (added as notes in the code) because we have a KeyManager contract that holds addresses and keys and performs signature verification.
 That requires a bunch of dependencies.
 Instead, I have just added the addresses to the Vault and commented out the signature verification call.
 This way the repository is greatly simplified.

 These are the relevant functions for the integration with Squid:
-- `xSwapNative` - Start a cross-chain swap providing the native token
+- `xSwapNative` - Start a cross-chain swap providing the native token with no message passing.
-- `xSwapToken`  - Start a cross-chain swap providing an ERC20 token
+- `xSwapToken`  - Start a cross-chain swap providing an ERC20 token with no message passing.
-- `xCallNative` - General message passing ingress
+- `xCallNative` - Start a cross-chain swap providing the native token with message passing.
-- `xCallToken`  - General message passing ingress
+- `xCallToken`  - Start a cross-chain swap providing an ERC20 token with message passing.

 - `executexSwapAndCall` - Egressing native swap tokens.
 The `cfReceive` interface is expected.
 - `executexCall` - General message passing egress.
 The `cfReceivexCall` interface is expected.